tiaaburton/MADS_Capstone/README.md

 docker run --name=basket -p 5000:5000 -t tiaaburton/market-shopper:latest
 ~~~

+Once the image is downloaded locally, locate the ```config_template.ini```.
+Create a copy within the src directory
+named ```config.ini```.
+If this file does not exist, the app will not run.
+To use the app, you must create credentials
+for the following:
+1. Google - Credentials
+2. Plaid - Securely connect to your portfolio
+3. Fred - Retrieve the latest federal data
+4.

 Congrats, Market Shopper!
 The app is now running in the container, and you can access the app by heading to the
 heading to your default browse and enter:
 ~~~